pymupdf/PyMuPDF-Optional-Material/docs/faq.rst

 In the above we construct ``clip`` by specifying two diagonally opposite points: the middle point ``mp`` of the page rectangle, and its bottom right, ``rect.br``.

-Also have a look at `this <https://github.com/JorjMcKie/PyMuPDF-Utilities/blob/master/doc-browser.py>`_ script, which has an integrated zooming feature.

 ----------

 How to :index:`Suppress <pair: suppress; annotation>` Annotation Images
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Normally, the pixmap of a page also includes the images of any annotations.
-There currently is no direct way to suppress this.
+There currently is now direct way to suppress this.

 But it can be achieved using a little circumvention like in `this <https://github.com/JorjMcKie/PyMuPDF-Utilities/blob/master/show-no-annots.py>`_ script.